-Carly Trujilo, undergraduate, RA and member of Native American Student Association (NASA)
+Carly Trujilo, undergraduate, resident advisor, Native American Student Association (NASA)

 The committee is co-chaired by the Director of Diversity, Equity, and Inclusion for Academic Affairs and another member of the faculty.
 The committee reports directly to the President of the School.